 - Inflammation and Recovery: Gut inflammation hampers the body’s ability to recover from intense workouts.
 This leads to decreased performance and makes it difficult to implement concepts like progressive overload, which are so beneficial for muscle and strength gains.

-Gut Health and Mental Health:
+Digestion and Mental Health:

 (most of my clients are high achievers)